TooTallNate/node-function-name/README.md

 [![Build Status](https://travis-ci.org/TooTallNate/node-function-name.svg?branch=master)](http://travis-ci.org/TooTallNate/node-function-name)

 Very simple module.
 Sets the, usually immutable, `name` property of `Function` objects.
-This functionality is exposed internally to V8, but not exposed to JavaScript, so this native module is required.
+In older versions of node, this functionality is exposed internally to V8, but not exposed to JavaScript, so this native module is required.
+In newer versions of node, function names can be redefined with `Object.defineProperty`, which this module will use when possible, rather than the native addon.

 Note that unfortunately _only_ String values are allowed.